 When we feel safe, we are calm.
 That sense of security and well-being fends off the “fight or flight” syndrome natural to us for our survival.
 Eating provides an artificial experience of safety and temporary feelings of well-being.

 How often have you felt anxious, worried or threatened and turned to food for comfort?

 A fascinating theory, gaining recognition, is that our nervous system plays a huge part in our ability to calm ourselves.
 The Porges Polyvagal Theory developed by Dr. Stephen Porges, advances the idea that we are communal creatures who depend on social interaction for our well-being.
 We were designed to live in community with others.
 We take comfort and safety in our social interactions with others.

 Deprived of mutually beneficial relationships and social interaction, we lose our sense of well-being, calm and security.
 This is when the reptilian brain takes over rational thought.
 This is when we turn to food to calm ourselves.

-You Can Change Your “Addiction” to Crave Healthy Foods
+You Can Change Your “Addiction” to Unhealthy Foods

 Mixing up your food choices and having a variety of healthy foods is a good way to keep food cravings at bay according to Marcia Pelchat, PhD, a retired sensory scientist who studied food cravings at Monell Chemical Senses Center.
 In her study, volunteers fed a monotonous diet were much more likely to experience food cravings than those who ate a varied diet made up of different tastes and textures.